 Survey ranking of world cities – from Thomson Reuters survey site

-What happens when you conduct an economic survey of rising price index and select only lower income group people to opine?
-Will you get correct indication of the economy?
+What happens when you conduct an economic survey of rising price index and select only lower income group, people, to opine?
+Will you get a correct indication of the economy?
 What happens when you ask strict vegetarians about the pros and cons of eating non-veg?
-Will you ever get correct comparison?
+Will you ever get a correct comparison?

 World’s Dangerous Megacities